Betty Yee: California Board of Equalization

+California State Controller

-She ran for California State Controller in the 2014 election to succeed term-limited Democrat John Chiang, who was elected State Treasurer.
+She ran for California State Controller in the 2014 election to succeed term-limited Democratic incumbent John Chiang, who was elected California State Treasurer.
 In the nonpartisan blanket primary, Republican Ashley Swearengin, the Mayor of Fresno, and Yee finished first and second, respectively.
 The third-place finisher, Democratic Speaker of the California State Assembly John Pérez, initially called for a recount in 15 counties after official results showed him trailing Yee by just 481 votes out of over 4 million cast; however, he ultimately conceded to Yee more than a month after the primary.
 Swearengin and Yee competed in the general election, which Yee won by 3,810,304 votes (53.97%) to 3,249,668 (46.03%).

-As State Controller, Yee sits on the California State Lands Commission.
+As State Controller, Yee sat on the California State Lands Commission.
 She supports investing in alternative energy and opposes fracking for oil.
 An advocate of tax reform, she opposes extending Governor Jerry Brown's temporary tax increases, instead proposing to lower the state sales tax and extend it to currently untaxed services.

 Yee also serves as Vice President of California Women Lead, a nonprofit, nonpartisan organization for women holding or interested in running for political office.

 Betty Yee sits on the board of trustees for the State Teachers Retirement System.

-Personal life

-On July 13, 2018, Yee and her husband were involved in a three-car accident in the Posey Tube between Alameda and Oakland.
-Yee and her husband as well as their driver, a California Highway Patrol officer, were transported to a local hospital with non-life-threatening injuries.
-The vehicle Yee was riding in was rear-ended by another vehicle and was in turn pushed forward into the vehicle in front of it.
-The driver of the rear-ending vehicle was suspected to be under the influence of marijuana.
+Yee has served as the Female Vice Chair of the California Democratic Party since May 2021, after defeating party secretary Jenny Bach and Victorville Councilmember Blanca Gómez.

+2026 gubernatorial campaign

+In March 2019, Yee, Lieutenant Governor of California Eleni Kounalakis, and California State Treasurer Fiona Ma announced they would run in the 2026 California gubernatorial election.
+In April 2023, after Kounalakis announced her bid for governor, Yee confirmed her plans to run for governor, though the formal launch would not happen until later in 2023.
+Meanwhile, Ma would instead run for lieutenant governor.

+Yee officially announced her campaign on March 27, 2024, with a video highlighting her upbringing as the daughter of immigrants and experience handling the state budget.